 Lions hunt almost all the animals in their habitat but often focus on antelopes, wildebeest, zebras and younger buffaloes.
 Depending on the available prey, lions can even hunt bigger animals such as elephants and hippos but this is equally risky for lions and doesn't happen a lot.

-On the rare occasion where the opportunity presents itself, lions will scavenge by chasing other predators away from their kill.
+On the rare occasion where the opportunity presents itself, lions will scavenge by chasing other predators like leopards, cheetahs and hyenas away from their kill.

 12. How Much Does A Lion Eat?

 An adult lioness eats about 5 kg of meat every day while the male lion requires around 7 kg of meat per day.
 Lions tend to gorge themselves and could eat around 30 kg of meat in one session - sometimes with little breaks.

 Related article: What do lions eat in the wild savannah?

 Lions do drink water in smaller quantities.
 Whenever lions can access water, they always take a sip.
 While a lion has to eat meat every day, it can easily go 4 days without drinking water.

 14. Why Are Lionesses The Hunters?